martonpaulo/community-feed/README.md

 Future improvements to consider:

-- [ ] Retrieve all user data from the Random User API
-- [x] Integrate TypeScript into the project
 - [x] Make the feed responsive for mobile devices
-- [ ] Add linting and formatting to the project
-- [ ] Add screenshots to the README file
 - [x] Host the project on GitHub Pages
-- [ ] Rewrite the README file with more detailed instructions and images/emojis
-- [ ] Only display the delete button on user posts if the user is the author
 - [x] Only show the comment button when the user types a non-empty comment
+- [x] Integrate TypeScript into the project
+- [x] Add linting and formatting to the project
+- [ ] Display a modal when deleting a comment to confirm the action
+- [ ] Display a modal for editing profile button saying that the feature is not available yet
+- [ ] Retrieve all user data from the Random User API
+- [ ] Adding a comment should be part of a service that sends a POST request to the API
 - [ ] Display the string "You" instead of the user's name when the user is the author of a post/comment
-- [ ] Adding a comment should be part of a service that sends a POST request to the API
+- [ ] Only display the delete button on user posts if the user is the author
-- [ ] Display a modal when deleting a comment to confirm the action
+- [ ] Add screenshots to the README file
+- [ ] Rewrite the README file with more detailed instructions and images/emojis

 ## License